kitbenjamin/googleEarthImageCollection/README.md

    - 0
    - 45
  ```
- If you wanted to tke images at zenith angles 0 and 45.
+ If you wanted to take images at zenith angles 0 and 45.
 Correspondingly, nSamplesAroundOrigin and pathLengths must also have 2 arguments in this scenario.
-For example if you had zenithAngles $\vec{(0, 45)}$, as above,  nSamplesAroundOrigin \vec{-1, -10} and pathLengths \vec{(-360, -260)} you would have one image at 0 degrees from 360 metres and 10 at 45 degrees from 260 metres.
+For example if you had zenithAngles [0, 45], as above,  nSamplesAroundOrigin [1, 10] and pathLengths [360, 260] you would have one image at 0 degrees from 360 metres and 10 at 45 degrees from 260 metres.